hasura/axiom/README.md

 The Telco demo shows how to combine transactional systems (PostgreSQL) with analytical systems (ClickHouse).

 ### Event-Driven Architecture
-The Kafka integration demonstrates how to build event-driven systems with Hasura.
+The Kafka integration demonstrates how to build event-driven systems with PromptQL.

 ### AI-Enhanced Applications
 Vector search and PromptQL integrations show how to enhance applications with AI capabilities.